 As students begin to make the connection between sounds and letters through instruction and books, they also begin to understand that print conveys meaning.
 They begin to understand that they can also contribute their ideas in the form of writing.

-If the ultimate goal is reading comprehension, we must include reading practice and handwriting for a comprehensive approach to literacy.
+Just like Early Number Sense, If the ultimate goal is reading comprehension, we must include reading practice and handwriting for a comprehensive approach to literacy.
 Engagement in reading is key.
 That is why I created a reading comprehension set that includes reading about all kinds of animals!
 Kids love animals!
 Putting together animals that represent each month of the year also builds background knowledge and vocabulary.
-Why not also practice handwriting by writing sentences that are content rich?
+Why not also practice handwriting by writing sentences that are content-rich?

 Animal of the Week: Reading Comprehension and Handwriting

 Each month, students will learn about 4 animals.
 There are reading comprehension passages and comprehension questions.
 This set includes handwriting practice as well as reading practice.
-There are also opportunities to label diagrams of each animal and their unique features.
-These sets can be used as stand alone practice sets or as a complement to another seasonal or animal unit that you are currently teaching.
+There are also opportunities to label diagrams of each animal and its unique features.
+These sets can be used as stand-alone practice sets or as a complement to another seasonal or animal unit that you are currently teaching.